ztill/TD_learning_on_memristors/README.md

 conda env create -n baseTD --file baseTD.yml conda activate baseTD

-#Train T-maze by executing the notebook: Grid_Search_Tmaze.ipynb
+#Train T-maze and plot result by executing the jupyter notebook T-maze_emulation_and_plot.ipynb
-#Train Morris water-maze running the script: python Watermaze_grid_search.py
+#Train Morris water-maze running the script Watermaze_grid_search.py
+#Plot the results of the Morris water-maze emulation by executing the notebook Plot_Water-maze_Figure_Paper.ipynb
 ```

-## Experiments in the paper
+## Memristor emulations in the paper
-The plots displayed in the paper can be generated using the scripts:  Grid_Search_Tmaze.ipynb and Plot_Watermaze_Figure_Paper.ipynb
+The memristor emulations displayed in Figure 5 of the paper can be generated using the jupyter notebook Plot_Water-maze_Figure_Paper.ipynb